-As of September 30, 2019, the SETRPC's governmental fund reported ending fund balances of \$2,997,600 a decrease of \$220,637 in comparison with the prior year.
+As of September 30, 2020, the SETRPC's governmental fund reported ending fund balances of \$2,762,354 a decrease of \$235,241 in comparison with the prior year.
+This is primarily due to a decrease in special contributions in the Air Quality program in combination with an increased focus using consultants to address air quality in our region.

 General Fund.
-The fund balance of the SETRPC's general fund increased by \$42,186.
+The fund balance of the SETRPC's general fund increased by \$45,768.
 The fund balance is generally used to support programs and projects of region wide significance.
 The fund balance is also used to support program disbursements prior to reimbursement by grantor agencies.
+A decrease in the use of General Fund resources for grant programs resulted in the increase in the fund balance this year.